astrada/google-drive-ocamlfuse/doc/Configuration.md

     service_account_user_to_impersonate

+[Since 0.7.12] Specifies where the logs are going to be written.
+It can be `stdout`, `stderr`, an absolute path, or blank to keep the standard logging behavior:

+    log_to=

+[Since 0.7.12] Specifies a custom Drive API [scope](https://developers.google.com/drive/api/v3/about-auth#OAuth2Authorizing):

+    scope=

+[Since 0.7.12] Specifies a custom `redirect_uri` for the OAuth2 [flow](https://developers.google.com/identity/protocols/OAuth2InstalledApp#step-2-send-a-request-to-googles-oauth-20-server):

+    redirect_uri=

 ### Document export formats

 `desktop` format creates a shortcut to the document that will be opened in the web browser for edit.